PrestaShop/docs/modules/concepts/hooks/_index.md

 You can check if hook exists before this with Hook::getIdByName('hook_name')
 ```

-...but PrestaShop enables you to do it the easy way:
+... but PrestaShop enables you to do it the easy way:

 ```php
 $this->registerHook('displayAtSpecificPlace');